 "I’m such a Type A personality.
 When it comes to a road trip, I plan my food so far in advance.
 I roll hard with a cooler.
 I don’t mess around.
 I want to avoid ending up eating fast food."Justin Timberlake

 No one likes soggy food.
 Fortunately, some of today's high-tech coolers can keep your food on ice (and not in water) for well over a week!
 To judge the relative strengths and weaknesses of various brands of so-called "super coolers," I invited the most popular cooler companies to participate in some extensive tests of their products.
-Six took me up on the challenge: Cabela’s, Coleman, Grizzly, Kong, Orion and Yeti.
-I tested two models from Coleman for a total of seven coolers overall.
+Seven took me up on the challenge: Cabela’s, Coleman, Grizzly, Kong, Orion, Pelican, and Yeti.
+I tested two models from Coleman for a total of eight coolers overall.

 The first thing I did was load each cooler with 32 pounds of cubed ice.
 Then I closed the lids, and checked them once a day at 9am for the first five days, then twice (9am and 9pm) for the following days.
 They were all sitting outside my garage in the shade.
 Temperatures averaged from 41˚F (overnight) to 84˚F over the two weeks tested.

 I then timed how long it took to drain the melted ice water, by opening the lids, and opening or completely removing the spigots (when I could), and finally measuring the amount of water that didn’t drain.